Approximating (Weighted) Chromatic Correlation Clustering via Cluster LP: Deferred analysis from Section

-By choosing a large enough constant for $\Delta$, we can ensure that, with high probability, the following events are all satisfied through Chernoff bound and the union bound. \begin{itemize} \item For every $v \in V$, we have
+By choosing a large enough constant for $\Delta$, we can ensure that, with high probability, the following events are all satisfied by Chernoff bound and the union bound. \begin{itemize} \item For every $v \in V$, we have

 To see this, define $X_t := \I[v \in C_t]$, then by Corollary~\ref{cor:sampleone}, $\mu = \Delta $.
 Set $\delta := \varepsilon_1$.
 We then have

 from the first bound in Theorem~\ref{thm:chernoff}. \item For every $v \in V$ and $\ell \in L$, we have